tydaeus/notes/windows/powershell/powershell_common_tasks.md

 $action = New-ScheduledTaskAction -Execute 'Powershell.exe' -Argument '-NoProfile -WindowStyle Hidden -command "& {psScriptBlock}"'

 # script execution variant
+# recommend using this for all but the simplest actions, and will be easier if the script
+# requires no parameters
 $action = New-ScheduledTaskAction -Execute 'Powershell.exe' -WorkingDirectory 'C:\ScriptDir' -Argument '-NoProfile -WindowStyle Hidden -command ".\scriptName.ps1"'